Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Results

 \subsection{Multi-branch $\beta$-VAE Reconstruction Skill}

-For the three variables at each grid cell, we assessed the $\beta$-VAE's reconstruction skill along the dataset's time dimension using mean absolute error (MAE), root mean squared error (RMSE), and coefficient of determination ($R^2$); see Appendix for more details.
-RMSE and MAE summarize the magnitude of reconstruction errors: RMSE emphasizes large errors and is sensitive to outliers, whereas MAE measures absolute deviation. $R^2$ quantifies the fraction of local temporal variance explained by the reconstruction.
+For the three variables at each grid cell, we assessed the $\beta$-VAE's reconstruction skill along the dataset's time dimension $i$ using mean absolute error (MAE), root mean squared error (RMSE), and coefficient of determination ($R^2$); see Appendix for more details.
+RMSE and MAE summarize the magnitude of reconstruction errors: RMSE emphasizes large errors and is sensitive to outliers, whereas MAE measures absolute deviation. $R^2$ quantifies the fraction of spatial variance at each time step explained by the reconstruction.
 To assess the extent of skill degradation between training and test sets, we compute skill ratios for MAE, RMSE, and $R^2$.
 The skill ratio (SR) is computed as:

 where `Test' represents the corresponding test set metric result and `Train' represents the corresponding training set metric result.
 For MAE and RMSE, $\text{SR}>1$ represents skill degradation in the test set as compared to the training set performance (error ratio).
 For $R^2$, $\text{SR}<1$ represents reduced variance explained in the test set as compared to the training set (retention ratio).